 The German pair, aged 16 and 20 respectively, held onto the lead following the dynamic exercise despite posting only the 10th-highest score in their second routine.

 Viktoryia Akhotnikava and Ilya Famenkou of Belarus and Hadar Fainshtein and Meron Weissman of Israel are in close pursuit.

-The RGF’s 2019 European champions had been 11th after their first balance routine on day one following a mistake that cost them a 0.6-point penalty.
+The RGF’s 2019 European champions in the mixed pair, Viktoria Askenova and Kirill Startsev, were 11th after their first balance routine following a mistake that cost them a 0.6-point penalty.

-The women’s pairs, women’s groups and men’s groups finals will conclude the competition tomorrow.
+Finals in men’s pairs and mixed pairs will take place tomorrow evening, while women’s pairs, women’s groups and men’s groups will conclude the competition on Sunday.